E♭ Major

 Read: Learn more about chord inversions here.

-To play the 2nd inversion of E♭ major, place the B♭ as the lowest note and use the following fingers on your right hand:
+To play the second inversion of E♭ major, place B♭ as the lowest note and use the following fingers on your right hand:

 G - Fifth finger (5)